 Nurses assume responsibility for continuing professional development through self-directed learning and growth.
-Nurses translate scientific evidence into current nursing practice.

 Nurses investigate a controversy, problem or question related to nursing in which diverse current research perspectives are assembled, analyzed and used to creatively draw informed decisions that consider the complexities of the context, resource management, appropriate delegation, and viable outcomes.